 New York University (NYU) boasts almost two hundreds years of history, three campuses around the world, and a nearly $6 billion endowment.
 NYU’s esteemed alumni include many famous actors and musicians, including Idina Menzel, Adam Sandler, and Donald Glover.
 Their alumni also include many well-known CEOs, such as Tom Freston (MTV Networks), Daniel Schulman (PayPal), and Cathy Minehan (Federal Reserve Bank of Boston).
 Hoping to become a Bobcat?
 Let’s dive into the NYU supplemental essay.

-1. In a world where disconnection seems to often prevail, we are looking for students who embody the qualities of bridge builders—students who can connect people, groups, and ideas to span divides, foster understanding, and promote collaboration within a dynamic, interconnected, and vibrant global academic community.
-We are eager to understand how your experiences have prepared you to build the bridges of the future.
+- We are looking for students who want to be bridge builders—students who can connect people, groups, and ideas to span divides, foster understanding, and promote collaboration within a dynamic, interconnected, and vibrant global academic community.
+We are eager for you to tell us how your experiences have helped you understand what qualities and efforts are needed to bridge divides so that people can better learn and work together.
 Please consider one or more of the following questions in your essay (250 words or fewer):

 General Tips